 10. Does CBD Oil Get You High?

-Wondering can CBD oil get you high?
+Wondering if CBD oil can get you high?
 We have good news — or bad news, depending on what your goals with CBD are — CBD will not get you high.

 CBD oil usually comes from special hemp plants that purposefully contain little to no THC.

 So, can CBD oil get you high?
-No. This is what makes it a great option for symptom relief for patients of all kinds.
-It’s also what makes it legal in many places.
+No. It’s also what makes it legal in many places.

 11. What is the Difference Between Hemp and Cannabis or the